qualityshepherd/brine/assets/posts/southern_coast.md

 tags: hexcrawl, hexy, adventures, sandbox, soco
 ---

-**The Southern Coast**, in contrast to its harsh landscape, boasts a temperate climate accentuated by gentle sea breezes and occasional coastal fog.
-Passage to the northern kingdoms is best by sea; avoiding the formidable barriers of the Sorrow Mountains and West Marshes.
-The region was originally a druidic sanctuary, until the Northern Kings, seeking a remote location for their most dangerous criminals, commissioned the construction of a prison; or as they put it, _"a place to throw our trash"_.
-Recognizing the need for magical restraints, they enlisted the expertise of renowned magi Naz Yagul and Uma Fane.
-Additionally, missionaries were funded to provide support for the prison's operation and potentially convert the remaining druids.
+**The Southern Coast**, despite its rugged terrain, enjoys a mild climate shaped by soft sea breezes and rolling coastal fog.
+Passage to the northern kingdoms is best conducted by sea, circumventing the treacherous Sorrow Mountains and the forbidding West Marshes.
+This land once served as a sacred druidic sanctuary until the Northern Kings, seeking an isolated location for their most dangerous offenders, ordered the construction of a prison—or as they coldly declared, _"a place to throw our trash."_ To contain their prisoners through mystical means, they recruited the celebrated magi Naz Yagul and Uma Fane.
+The crown also funded missionaries, ostensibly to support the prison's operations while attempting to convert the resident druids.

-With these pillars of civilization established, the Southern Coast has begun to attract adventurous individuals seeking to make it their home.
+With these foundations of civilization now in place, the Southern Coast has begun to draw bold settlers eager to carve out new lives in this frontier.

 ### WHAT IS THIS?

-The Southern Coast is a system neutral, regional setting designed for sandbox exploration and adventure.
-Details are intentionally vague in order to accommodate YOUR campaign.
-It is intended to be serviceable as-is while providing just enough flavor to spark imagination.
-GMs are encouraged to add or ignore content to suit their table.
+The Southern Coast is a system-neutral, regional setting designed for sandbox exploration and adventure.
+Details are intentionally left vague to seamlessly integrate with YOUR campaign.
+The setting provides enough flavor to spark imagination while remaining flexible enough to use as-is.
+GMs are encouraged to modify or ignore content to best suit their table.

 ### SITUATIONS